nuntius-rex/symfony-lizard-spock/README.md

 <p>A Rock-Paper-Scissors-Lizard-Spock game code demo written in PHP Symfony framework.</p>

 <p>This is an old code example I once did, back in 2017.
-If you would like to see a NodeJS version,
+If you would like to see a NodeJS version,<br>
 visit this repo: https://github.com/nuntius-rex/Node-Lizard-Spock</p>

 ![Preview](/web/preview.png?raw=true "Preview")